A Tapestry of Tradition: Exploring the Rich Diversity of Cultural Dress in the Philippines

 -

 Luzon: Luzon, the largest island, houses a diverse range of ethnic groups with unique clothing styles.
-Traditional garments often feature natural dyes and intricate designs, showcasing the craftsmanship and creativity of the weavers.
+Traditional garments often feature natural dyes and layered designs, showcasing the craftsmanship and creativity of the weavers.

 -